zoeShao/An-IOS-App/BackEnd/README.md

 * Admin can delete any event, resources and homepage data thought GUI Admin page.
 * Admin can add event, resources and homepage data thought GUI Admin page.

-# Design Choices
+# Desige Choices
+## FireBase
 * Because we are not professional Developer yet, so we want to keep away from touching or storing sensitive data, like user email or password.
-So we use Firebase firmwork developed by Goolge as our user authorization and managerment system, user's email and hashed password will be stored on firebase server instead of us.
+So, we use Firebase firmwork developed by Google as our user authorization and management system, user's email and hashed password will be stored on firebase server instead of us.
 * We embed the firebase login kit in our App, which work like a black box, after user login, the black box will return a unique user identifier(UUID) to the our App, so the App can send or request data from our server without letting us know who he\she is.

+## Database
+We are using CSV to serialize our database.
+There are serveral advantages of using CSV file.
+* CSV file is easily programmatically manipulate, since it is simple text file.
+* Import CSV file is fast and less memory consuming.
+* CSV file is easy to generate by lots of language.

+# Deploy Back-end
-# docker
+## docker
 To start:

 `docker build -t youthline-backend .`